Distances on the $\mathrm{CLE}_4$, critical Liouville quantum gravity and $3/2$-stable maps: Introduction

 \paragraph{$3/2$-stable maps and $\mathrm{CLE}_4$-decorated LQG.} Denote by $(P_*(n))_{n\ge 0}$ the perimeter process during the peeling exploration of the locally largest component (in terms of perimeter) under the law $\P^{(\ell)}$.
-Then it is known from Proposition 6.6 of \cite{BBCK} (which comes from Theorem 1 of \cite{BCM}) that under $\P^{(\ell)}$ the rescaled process $(P_*(\ell t)/\ell)_{t\ge 0}$ converges towards $(X^{(-1)}(\pi p_{\bf q} t))_{t\ge 0}$ where $p_{\bf q}$ is introduced in \eqref{eq critique de type deux}, so that by Theorem \ref{prop de Markov disques quantiques} the quantum length of the trunk of the $\mathrm{SLE}_4^{\langle \mu \rangle}(-2)$ exploration and the quantum natural distance corespond to the scaling limit of the time in the peeling exploration.
+Then it is known from Proposition 6.6 of \cite{BBCK} (which comes from Theorem 1 of \cite{BCM}) that under $\P^{(\ell)}$ the rescaled process $(P_*(\lfloor \ell t\rfloor )/\ell)_{t\ge 0}$ converges towards $(X^{(-1)}(\pi p_{\bf q} t))_{t\ge 0}$ where $p_{\bf q}$ is introduced in \eqref{eq critique de type deux} {and where $X^{(-1)}$ is defined using the Lamperti transform \eqref{Lamperti}}, so that by Theorem \ref{prop de Markov disques quantiques} the quantum length of the trunk of the $\mathrm{SLE}_4^{\langle \mu \rangle}(-2)$ exploration and the quantum natural distance corespond to the scaling limit of the time in the peeling exploration.
 The next results extend this relation between $3/2$-stable maps and $\mathrm{CLE}_4$-decorated LQG by establishing the scaling limit of the distances to the boundary.

 By using some particular peeling algorithm, we can explore the map in a way that follows the growth of the balls centred at the root face $f_r$ or equivalently such that the distances from the edges on the boundary of the unexplored region to the root face are roughly the same.
 For example, for $\mathrm{d}^\dagger_{\mathrm{gr}}$, the idea is to explore the map layer by layer: at first the edges at distance $0$ from the root face, then at distance $1$, etc. This peeling algorithm is called the peeling by layers algorithm.
 For $\mathrm{d}^\dagger_{\mathrm{fpp}}$, we use the uniform peeling algorithm which takes at each step an edge uniformly at random on the boundary.
 The peeling explorations also have a branching nature since there are peeling steps when the unexplored region splits into two regions.
 A particular branch of the exploration, called the peeling exploration of the locally largest component, consists in choosing to explore the region which has the largest perimeter at each splitting event.
 See Subsection \ref{rappels épluchage} for the definition of the peeling explorations.
 Let $\partial\overline{\mathfrak{e}}_n$ be the boundary of the explored region during the exploration of the locally largest component at time $n\ge0$, using the appropriate peeling exploration for each distance.
 Then we prove that the radius of the balls during the exploration evolves in the following way: